Walking Distance Apart, Two Letter Grades Apart

 You might lean toward Campbell if:

-• You want a lower price point in central Austin and are willing to accept a lower rated elementary
+- You want a smaller campus in central Austin and are open to a lower TEA-rated elementary

 Maplewood is the clear academic winner here.
-But Campbell’s 6 of 7 distinctions at a D rating with its demographic profile is something I genuinely respect.
-And the $73K savings on the home purchase buys you a lot of flexibility.
+Campbell’s appeal is its size, its location, and its place in a fast-changing part of the city.
 Central Austin has options for every priority level, and I can help you find the right balance.

 Frequently Asked Questions